tmdsifat98/hotel-management-client/README.md

 - **Swiper** – Modern touch slider/carousel for displaying content like reviews
 - **Motion** – Animation library for React powered by Framer Motion
 - **React Awesome Reveal** – Animation library based on Framer Motion to reveal elements on scroll with elegant effects
-- **React CountUp** – An smooth counting animation library in react
+- **React CountUp** – A smooth counting animation library in react
+- **React Lightbox** – An image viewer library allows view image in a slider

 ## 🚀 Run Locally